Brief Overview of DC Systems in Transmission Substations

 We design, integrate and manufacture in Australia and New Zealand, which allows us to have control over the entire process from the development to the final product.
 This enables us to reduce development cost, provide better lead times along with complete post sales support, repair and maintenance services.

 Helios’ DC systems can be customised to suit any application with options including: IP-rated and portable solutions, labelling, special terminations/connections, remote monitoring and control, N+X redundancy level, mounting and form factor, status signals and control, voltage adjustment (knob/pot), special input and multioutput options, and conformal coating.

 Dual Output, Wall Mounted, Fully Controllable and Monitorable Modular Battery Charger System for Transmission Substations

-Our customer required two redundant wall-mounted battery chargers 110V 5kW and 24V 1kW respectively, for powering the critical and non critical loads in a new transmission substation in the far north of New Zealand.
+Our customer required two redundant wall-mounted battery chargers 110VDC (for protection and control loads) 5kW and 24VDC (SCADA) 1kW respectively, for powering the critical and non critical loads in a new transmission substation in the far north of New Zealand.
 Each one with full N+N redundancy on the battery banks for each voltage.
 Space restrictions were advised.
 The end user was currently using switch mode and modular battery charger technology.

 High-temperature operation was also required, so power conversion equipment as well as batteries must meet this specific spec.

 2X21U 5.5kW 110VDC & 1.2kW 24VDC Battery Charger Systems + Battery Banks